Fraud Blocker

 Focus And Motivation Come First

-One concept that is obvious when it comes to the range of coachability is that some of them struggle to be coachable because they lack focus.
+One obvious point about the range of coachability is that some struggle to be coachable due to a lack of focus.
 Whilst others struggle because they don’t really, really want to be there.
-It is mid-winter here in Australia and La Niña has made for some pretty challenging training conditions.
-Which of course I love.
+It is mid-winter here in Australia, and La Niña has made for some pretty challenging training conditions.
+Which, of course, I love.

-As a practising sport psychologist, this is a timely reminder that in psychology things aren’t always as they appear.
-Although on the surface it appears as if we have inherited a group of soccer players whose overall coachability is not great I am confident that this is most effectively addressed by helping them with their focus or motivation or both.
+As a practising sport psychologist, I find this a timely reminder that in psychology, things aren’t always as they appear.
+Although on the surface it appears that we have inherited a group of soccer players whose overall coachability is not great, I am confident that this is best addressed by helping them with their focus, motivation, or both.

 And of course, this is my bread and butter.
 This is literally what my colleagues and I do five days a week, most weeks of the year.